Chris Mears (diver): Music

 During the recovery period from his illness, Mears took up music production as a hobby whilst bed-ridden.
 He bought a guitar and started to learn to play, and also bought a Mac computer to create his own music on the Logic apps.
 He used his bedroom as a studio and began to produce Electronic Dance Music and House Music.
 In 2012, after the Olympics he signed with Insanity Artists booking agency.
 His first large scale performance was on 29 May 2013 at Woodstoke Festival supporting Labrinth and Pendulum.
 In February 2014 Mears released a preview of three new tracks on his SoundCloud page.
 He released a single titled "Mexico" in Latin America through Universal Music in 2015.

 Personal life

 Mears has actively supported athletes being open about homosexuality in sports, posing for Gay Times magazine for the March 2013 issue and also releasing a press statement in support of his friend Tom Daley on his official Facebook page in December 2013.

-He appeared in PETA's campaign against swim-with-dolphin parks, saying that although he and his parents had previously visited such places while on holiday, "We had absolutely no idea how these animals are treated."
+Mears appeared in PETA's campaign against swim-with-dolphin parks, saying that although he and his parents had previously visited such places while on holiday, "We had absolutely no idea how these animals are treated."